SteveLongoria/hexo-blog/source/_posts/add-twitter-share-button-to-hexo-blog-posts.md

 <center>{% asset_img twittersharebuttoncode.png Twitter Share Button Code %}</center>

 Next, paste the following bit of code in the post.ejs file found in your Hexo theme layout folder.
+You can see exactly where to add it by viewing [my git commit here](https://github.com/SteveLongoria/hexo-blog/commit/b6b826adc92938b872bffe1eb94e25c2ef5adb1e) on Github.

 {% codeblock themes/daily/layout/post.ejs lang:html %}